silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 # Using the Wātea theme

-[The Wātea theme](https://github.com/silverstripe/cwp-watea-theme) is a more "designed" [subtheme](https://docs.silverstripe.org/en/4/developer_guides/templates/themes) which can be installed over the top of the [CWP Starter theme](customising_the_starter_theme) to provide a more visually appealing starter project.
+[The Wātea theme](https://github.com/silverstripe/cwp-watea-theme) is a more "designed" [cascading theme](https://docs.silverstripe.org/en/4/developer_guides/templates/themes) which can be installed over the top of the [CWP Starter theme](customising_the_starter_theme) to provide a more visually appealing starter project.

 ## Installation